 I compiled a database, published at the time of the 2021 book, that listed the names and circumstances of 654 documented victims of the transnational repression of the Condor nations starting in 1973.
 It is the only database containing the full names, including political identification and details about detention of all known Condor cases.
 Condor’s multinational teams were allowed to operate inside each of the member countries to track down and “disappear” dissidents who were living there after fleeing their own countries.
 The vast majority of Condor operations took place in Argentina, where thousands of exiles from Uruguay and Chile had sought refuge after military coups in their home countries.
 Citizens of Uruguay, Argentina, and Chile comprise 83 percent of the total Condor victims.

 Those deadly operations took place on “friendly” territory and were facilitated by local authorities.
 But Chile, Uruguay, and Argentina also relentlessly pursued their enemies outside their own borders.
 Assassination teams, including specially trained Condor units, called “Teseo” or Theseus, launched missions in Europe, the United States, and Mexico.
-I was able to document 21 such operations directed against a total of 45 elite political targets.
+I documented 21 such operations directed against a total of 45 elite political targets.

 Fifteen actions took place in European countries and continue to be shrouded in secrecy.
 Operating in hostile territory, the Condor teams were forced to abandon the attacks in most cases, even after they had arrived in country.
-Details of the failed operations are unclear.
-I was able to establish that European intelligence agencies, alerted by the CIA, appear to have detected the operations and stopped them.
+Although details of the failed operations are sketchy, I was able to establish that European intelligence agencies were alerted by the CIA, and appear to have detected most of the operations while underway and stopped them.
 Only one person, Noemí Gianotti de Molfino, was actually killed in Europe.
 She had been captured in Peru and brought to Madrid, where she was executed in a hotel.
-A prominent Chilean leader, Bernardo Leighton, and his wife were seriously wounded in an attack in Rome in 1975, which was launched unilaterally by Chile using Italian neofascist agents.
-Thirteen other planned European operations were aborted.
+Also, a prominent Chilean leader, Bernardo Leighton, and his wife were seriously wounded in an attack in Rome in 1975, which was launched unilaterally by Chile using Italian neofascist agents.
+Thirteen other planned European operations were unsuccessful.

-The Letelier assassination in Washington was the great exception, and many Washingtonians still remember the day when much of the city was paralyzed.
+The assassination mission that killed Letelier in Washington was the great exception.
+Many Washingtonians still remember the day of the bombing, when much of the city was paralyzed.
 Associates of Letelier, including my co-author Saul Landau, of the Institute for Policy Studies, feared they might be next.
-I was a correspondent in Chile and got a call within a half hour from my editor at the Washington Post, telling me Letelier had been killed by a terrorist bomb.
-It was my sad duty to go to the Catholic Church- sponsored Vicaria of Solidarity, where I conveyed the news to human rights workers, including Letelier’s sister, Fabiola Letelier, a lawyer working at the Vicaria.
+I was living in Chile and got a call within a half hour from my editor at the Washington Post, telling me Letelier had been killed by a terrorist bomb.
+A young colleague, Ronni Moffitt, who was riding in the car with her husband Michael, was hit by shrapnel and also died.
+It was my sad duty to go to the Catholic Church-sponsored Vicaria of Solidarity, where I conveyed the news to human rights workers, including Letelier’s sister, Fabiola Letelier, a lawyer working at the Vicaria.

 The victims and intended victims of Condor are a Who’s Who of Latin American politics of the era.
-They included, in addition to Letelier, three other top Chilean leaders of the left and center; Uruguay’s three most important congressional leaders; a former president of Bolivia; the wife and daughter of Salvador Allende; top leaders of guerrilla organizations of Chile, Argentina, Bolivia, and Uruguay (who had formed a Revolutionary Coordinating Junta); human rights and church leaders, and a sitting U.S. congressman.
+They included, in addition to Letelier, three other top Chilean leaders of the left and center; Uruguay’s three most important congressional leaders; a former president of Bolivia; the wife and daughter of Salvador Allende; top leaders of guerrilla organizations of Chile, Argentina, Bolivia, and Uruguay (who had formed the Junta Coordinadora Revolucionaria JCR); human rights and church leaders, and a sitting U.S. congressman.
+(Edward Koch of New York had sponsored an amendment cutting off military aid to Uruguay, thus prompting the Condor targeting, but an Uruguayan officer revealed the plot in a drunken rant to a CIA agent and the intended action against Koch was averted.)

 | Victims by Nationality | Country where action occurred | Transfers to other countries | Survivors | |